FreeOurKnowledge/website/_posts/2021-07-01-registered-reports-now_ecol-evol-biol.md

 We're primarily interested in signatures from researchers in the fields of ecology and evolutionary biology, but we are also accepting signatures from researchers in other fields who wish to show their general support for the implementation of Registered Reports (we plan to run more campaigns in the future, so please get in touch if you'd like to develop a similar campaign for your field).

 #### What will happen next
-During a hackathon at the upcoming [SORTEE conference](https://www.sortee.org/events/), we will email [letters](https://unsw-my.sharepoint.com/:w:/g/personal/z5288536_ad_unsw_edu_au/EWub6kuVB-pHpxJ88VKU0DkBxxj8HfEl63yKnYHykG0Zhg?e=qFx0vgand) to the editors of [various journals in the fields of ecology and evolutionary biology](https://docs.google.com/spreadsheets/d/10jxNH0g3SKqTSjO0UfKMAxZsJAxhRrzBl9u5zfqVltQ/edit?usp=sharing) (Note: the letter content might change very slightly before sending -- please let us know if you need to see a final version before attaching your name).
+During a hackathon at the upcoming [SORTEE conference](https://www.sortee.org/events/) (12 July 2021), we will email [letters](https://unsw-my.sharepoint.com/:w:/g/personal/z5288536_ad_unsw_edu_au/EWub6kuVB-pHpxJ88VKU0DkBxxj8HfEl63yKnYHykG0Zhg?e=qFx0vgand) to the editors of [various journals in the fields of ecology and evolutionary biology](https://docs.google.com/spreadsheets/d/10jxNH0g3SKqTSjO0UfKMAxZsJAxhRrzBl9u5zfqVltQ/edit?usp=sharing) (Note: the letter content might change very slightly before sending -- please let us know if you need to see a final version before attaching your name).
 Your name will be listed in the letters, and we will also reference this page for any extra signatures we collect after the hackathon is completed.

 #### How else can I help?
 Please join us at the [SORTEE conference hackathon](https://www.sortee.org/events/) to help email the letters out!